Abd-elr4hman/NER_API/README.md

 # Named-Entity-Recognition-API
-a RESTful API to extract named entities (English) from a text file
+a RESTful API to extract named entities (English) from a text file.

 ## Installation and Running Locally